ziquanmiao/kubernetes_datadog/README.md

 # Some points of interest

 The Datadog agent container should now be deployed and is acting as a collector and middleman between the services and Datadog's backend.
-Through actions -- curling the endpoints -- and doing nothing, metrics will be generated and directed to the corresponding Datadog Account based off your supplied API key
+Through actions -- curling the endpoints -- and doing nothing, metrics will be generated and directed to the corresponding Datadog Account based off your supplied API key.

+(@z: I did not see metrics - I did enable via the springboot_deployment.yaml (DD_JMXFETCH_ENABLED with value: "true", DD_JMXFETCH_STATSD_PORT with value "8125"), but no jvm.* metrics showed up in the DD UI Metrics Summary)

 Below is a quick discussion on some points of interest